Speedoc/eng-handbook/README.md

 - Has an understand and inputs into the problem space of more than one squad.
 - Drives delivery of pieces of work that span multiple squads.
 - Partners with the Group Product Manager and drives  strategic decisions of the whole pillar.

+### Engineering Management

+Engineering Managers focus on their team's growth, progression, performance, and well-being.
+Engineering Managers build and improve on department processes and frameworks.
+Engineering Managers may contribute technically to squads, and also know enough about the tech stack to contribute to cross-departmental discussions and queries.